 Lying on the Kruger National Park's unfenced western boundary and flanked by the private Thornybush and reserves, Timbavati is a 53 000 hectare private nature reserve that ranks among the region's most successful conservation stories.
 Created in the 1950s to rehabilitate degraded farmland, the environment is now fully restored and teeming with wildlife.

-It's classic Big 5 safari territory and also home to a population of lions carrying a recessive gene that gives rise to the so-called 'white lions of Timbavati'.
+It's classic Big 5 safari territory and also home to a small population of lions carrying a rare recessive gene that gives rise to the so-called 'white lions of Timbavati'.
 Expertly guided dawn and early afternoon game drives are conducted daily, and since Timbavati is a private Kruger reserve, guests at the half dozen or so lodges are treated to activities that are not allowed in the Kruger National Park such as off-road driving for premium sightings, exciting spot-lit night drives, and guided nature walks - ideal for birdwatchers to tick off some of the 360 bird species recorded in the reserve.

 The best time to visit Timbavati is usually during the dry May to September winter season when temperatures are at their lowest and the game viewing the easiest.
 The heat and aridity build up in October and November as the rains approach; animals are clustered around water sources and game viewing is superb but it's often extremely hot.
 The summer rains between December and April transform Timbavati into a green paradise - expect sensational birding and plenty of baby animals, favourite prey items for the many Timbavati predators.